contrast-zone/t-rewriter.js/exp-flow.md

 The above example processes input in a single cycle.
 It is also possible to construct multi-cycle automata that allows to successively input more data as the process goes on.
 That kind of automata would exhange its states between cycles by feeding output back to input, along additional data, on each cycle.

 It is common knowledge that Turing machine is taken as the most general kind of automata able to process any kind of input.
-Thus, by implementing Turing machine in terms of *Intermezzo*, we are showing that any other kind of automata ([finite state machines](https://en.wikipedia.org/wiki/Finite-state_machine), [pushdown automata](https://en.wikipedia.org/wiki/Pushdown_automaton), ...) can also be implemented within.
+Thus, by implementing Turing machine in terms of *Expression flow*, we are showing that any other kind of automata ([finite state machines](https://en.wikipedia.org/wiki/Finite-state_machine), [pushdown automata](https://en.wikipedia.org/wiki/Pushdown_automaton), ...) can also be implemented within.
 However, in practice, Turing machines are not commonly used in regular mainstream programming, yet they are only used in scientific researches to express some notions of mathematical computations.
 More common models of computation actively used in practical programming are covered in the following sections (functional and logic programming).

 ### 3.2. functional programming